 Accounting principles and regulations include Generally Accepted Accounting Practice (UK GAAP) and the International Financial Reporting Standards (IFRS).

 On the other hand, soft skills are personal attributes that enable individuals to interact effectively with others, such as communication, problem-solving and time management.
-These skills are often more challenging to measure but essential to any role's success.
-In the context of an accountant CV, soft skills would include:
+These skills are often more challenging to measure but essential to any role's success:

 Communication and interpersonal skills